-May 28, 2018-The Sanghiya Samajbadi Forum-Nepal (SSF-N) has reviving the stalled dialogue with leaders of the Nepal Communist Party, signalling that it could join the KP Oli government.As a gesture of the positive development in the ongoing engagements with the ruling party, the SSF-N lawmakers on Sunday withdrew their amendment proposal on government’s policies and programmes.
+The Sanghiya Samajbadi Forum-Nepal (SSF-N) has reviving the stalled dialogue with leaders of the Nepal Communist Party, signalling that it could join the KP Oli government.As a gesture of the positive development in the ongoing engagements with the ruling party, the SSF-N lawmakers on Sunday withdrew their amendment proposal on government’s policies and programmes.

 SSF-N leaders said they decided to withdraw the amendment proposal after receiving positive gesture from the government on constitution amendment.

 The SSF-N’s decision to withdraw the proposal was prompted by the dialogue with NCP Co-chair Pushpa Kamal Dahal and PM’s assurance.
 But another Madhes-based party RJP-N chose not to withdraw.

 “We decided to withdraw our amendment proposal after PM Oli in his speech at Parliament said the government was ready to amend the constitution,” said Ram Sahay Prasad Yadav, one of the SSF-N lawmakers who had registered the amendment proposal.